 Site structure is crucial

 Site layout is an important part of SEO in general.
 A concise sitemap or logical internal linking structure can help Google’s bots parse and understand (and rank) your website.

-Choose a digital marketing agency in Melbourne with experience helping ecommerce sites
+Choose an SEO agency in Melbourne with experience helping eCommerce sites

 Unfortunately, not all SEO agencies have experience working with these types of sites.

-Many attempt to use strategies and tactics designed for completely different types of websites, or fail to account for the unique circumstances of ecommerce
+Many attempt to use strategies and tactics designed for completely different types of websites, or fail to account for the unique circumstances of eCommerce businesses.

 Take our word for it: there’s no such thing as a one-size-fits-all SEO strategy.
 Each one needs to be tailored to match your business, as well as your competition and market.

 Over the years, our Melbourne SEO agency has worked with all sorts of businesses, including a number of eCommerce sites.